Table of Contents

 Inflammation can have several different causes.
 The extent to which inflammation occurs is dependent on what triggers it and how well the body is able to respond to the trigger.
 Potential causes of inflammation include:

 - Injury - Injuries that cause mechanical damage to any part of the body will trigger inflammation.
-This will typically involve a break in the skin, but can also involve organs that are damaged by the injury.
+This will typically involve a break in the skin but can also involve organs that are damaged by the injury.

 - Chemicals - Exposure to certain chemicals can activate the inflammatory response.
 While the chemical is generally described as causing the inflammation, it is typically injuries created by the chemical that actually cause the inflammation.

-- Burns - Burns are a unique kind of injury that cause inflammation.
+- Burns - Burns are a unique kind of injury that causes inflammation.
 Severe burns lead to serious fluid loss, as the swelling caused by inflammation is not retained in the tissues, but leaks out continuously.

 - Infection - Infection can cause inflammation, even if there is not an injury.
 The immune system’s response to an infection leads to inflammation in the area affected.
 Severe infections in the bloodstream can trigger a serious type of inflammation called systemic inflammatory response syndrome that causes inflammation throughout the body and can be fatal.